Core Tools Playbook

 Compliance is here to stay

-Traditional compliance processes cannot cater for demands of fast paced, reliable, high quality product delivery in an environment of constant product and compliance requirement change.
+Traditional compliance processes cannot cater for the demands of fast paced, reliable, high quality product delivery in an environment of constant product and compliance requirement change.

 What and why?